devOpifex/mcpr/README.md

 ### Cursor Integration

-To integrate with Cursor:
+To integrate with Cursor see the [documentation](https://docs.cursor.com/context/model-context-protocol)

-1. Configure a custom command in Cursor settings:

 ```json
 {